blakevanlan/jobQ/README.md

 ```

 ### waiting
-Emitted every time the worker finishes the last job and starts waiting.
+Emitted every time the Worker finishes the last job and starts waiting.
 ```javascript
 worker.on('waiting', function () {
    // ...